paulsonnentag/datascript-statechart-architecture/research/event-selectors.md

 We start with the last element and match it against the last element

 Events can be canceled by returning false

+## Unifying Statecharts and views

+Both statecharts and views could be seen as tree structures that can trigger events at various points in the tree